angelav8/python-unit-tests/README.md

 # Getting started with Integration tests for Databricks CI/CD

 This tutorial guides you through setting up an Azure Pipeline which triggers integration tests in python for databricks.
-This setup can also be used for unit testsing or integration testing any python project.
+This setup can also be used for unit testing or integration testing any python project.

 ## Table of Contents